powmedia/backbone-forms/README.md

 <a name="validation"/>
 #Validation

+There are 2 levels of validation: schema validators and the regular built-in Backbone model validation.
+Backbone Forms will run both when either `form.commit()` or `form.validate()` are called.

+##Schema validation

+Validators can be defined in several ways:

+- **As a string** - Shorthand for adding a built-in validator.
+You can add custom validators to this list by adding them to `Backbone.Form.validators`.
+See the source for more information.
+- **As an object** - For adding a built-in validator with options, e.g. overriding the default error message.
+- **As a function** - Runs a custom validation function.
+Each validator the following arguments: `value` and `formValues`
+- **As a regular expression** - Runs the built-in `regexp` validator with a custom regular expresssion.

+###Examples

+    var schema = {
+        //Built-in validator
+        name: { validators: ['required'] },

+        //Multiple built-in validators
+        email: { validators: ['required', 'email'] },

+        //Built-in editors with options:
+        password: { validators: [
+            { type: 'match', field: 'passwordConfirm', message: 'Passwords must match!' }
+        ] },

+        //Regular expression
+        foo: { validators: [/foo/] },

+        //Custom function
+        username: { validators: [
+            function checkUsername(value, formValues) {
+                var err = {
+                    type: 'username',
+                    message: 'Usernames must be at least 3 characters long' };

+                if (value.length < 3) return err;
+            }
+        ] }
+    }

+###Handling errors

+Error messages will be added to the field's help text area, and a customisable `bbf-error` class will be added to the field element so it can be styled with CSS.

+Validation runs when `form.commit()` or `form.validate()` are called.
+If validation fails, an error object is returned with the `type` (validator that failed) and customisable `message`:

+    //Example returned errors from form validation:
+    {
+        name:   { type: 'required', message: 'Required' },              //Error on the name field
+        email:  { type: 'email', message: 'Invalid email address' },    //Error on the email field
+        _others: ['Custom model.validate() error']                      //Error from model.validate()
+    }

+###Built-in validators

+- **required**: Checks the field has been filled in
+- **email**: Checks it is a valid email address
+- **url**: Checks it is a valid URL
+- **match**: Checks that the field matches another.
+The other field name must be set in the `field` option.
+- **regexp**: Runs a regular expression.
+Requires the `regexp` option, which takes a compiled regular expression.

+##Customising error messages

+After including the Backbone Forms file, you can override the default error messages:

+    Backbone.Form.validators.errMessages.email = 'Please enter a valid email address';

+    Backbone.Form.validators.errMessages.match = 'This value must match {{fieldName}}'; //{{fieldName}} will be replaced with the `fieldName` option passed into the validator config;

+You can also override the error message on a field by field basis by passing the `message` option in the validator config.

+##Model validation

+If your models have a `validate()` method the errors will be added to the error object.
+To make the most of the validation system, the method should return an error object, keyed by the field object.
+If an unrecognised field is added, or just a string is returned, it will be added to the `_others` array of errors:

+    var User = Backbone.Model.extend({
+        validate: function(attrs) {
+            var errs = {};

+            if (usernameTaken(attrs.username)) errs.username = 'The username is taken'

+            if !_.isEmpty(errs) return errs;
+        }
+    })

+##Schema validators
 Forms provide a `validate` method, which returns a dictionary of errors, or `null`.
 Validation is determined using the `validators` attribute on the schema (see above).

 If you model provides a `validate` method, then this will be called when you call `Form.validate`.
 Forms are also validated when you call `commit`.
 See the Backbone documentation for more details on model validation.

+Example:

+    //Schema definition:
+    var schema = {
+        name: { validators: ['required']
+    }

+    var errors = form.commit();

 [Back to top](#top)